EthanTrout/Lingo-practice/README.md

  The default behaviour of a fetch will always log the 404 status to the console. i have tried many things to stop this behaviour but it is a brower behaviour and cannot be modified by the Javascript.
 This could be handeled by the server rather than the client side but this project is only CSS HTML and JS.

+Note: this doesnt cause a bug with the game at all as the 404 is handled but displaying the 404 is not desired.
  ![404 error](/assets/readme-images/404error.png)

 # Acessibility